 Practices are expected to code clinical interventions for this group appropriately.
 Data will be collected automatically by NHS England who will use this to understand the nature of the interventions made and the prevalence of frailty by degree among practice populations and nationally.
 This data will not be used for performance management purposes.

-The Arden toolset includes a single and simple template to carry out a full frailty assessment with full instructions for clinicians about what is required.
-To access the template, search for Frailty GMS.
+The Arden resources includes a single and simple template to carry out a full frailty assessment, with full instructions for clinicians about what is required.
+To access the template, search for 'Frailty' within the Template Picker screen.
 We also have a Falls Assessment template to use if appropriate.